 When to enjoy fall foliage in Idaho

 Idaho's fall color is best from late September through October.
-Before leaving on your foliage-viewing trip, here are some resources to help you get the most up-to-date color status:
+Before leaving on your foliage-viewing trip, these resources will help you get the most up-to-date Idaho fall color status:

 - Northern Region Forest Service Updates or 1-800-354-4595